 What are the Dangers of a Self-Cleaning Oven?

 There are a few household chores everyone hates to do – amongst the top-ranked is cleaning the oven.
 Now branded as the UK’s most hated chore, the technology that apparently fixes this problem is a self-cleaning oven.
+Do you have a self cleaning oven?

 What is a Self-Cleaning Oven?